 The card is built to accelerate ProRes and ProRes RAW codecs, namely the encoding and decoding of the codecs, which is a processing-heavy task in most cases.
 Apple claims the card is capable of handling up to six streams of 8K ProRes RAW video simultaneously at 30 frames per second, making it extremely useful for video editors working at the highest possible level.

-On less demanding video specifications, it can work on up to 23 streams of 4K ProRes RAW video at 30 frames per second, or at 4K ProRes 422, up to 16 video streams.
+It can work on up to 23 streams of 4K ProRes RAW video at 30 frames per second, or at 4K ProRes 422, up to 16 video streams on less demanding video specifications.

 The T2 processor

-The Apple T2 Security Chip is a separate processor that for some aspects of operation sits between whichever main Intel processor your Mac has, and macOS.
+The Apple T2 Security Chip is a separate processor that sits between your Mac's Intel processor and macOS for some aspects of operation.

-It sits there to ensure, first of all, that nothing can ever get loaded onto your machine without you explicitly wanting it to.
-The T2 chip provides a secure boot, which means that the only things that can run at startup is trusted, approved macOS software.
+It sits there to ensure, first of all, that nothing can ever get loaded onto your machine without you explicitly want it to.
+The T2 chip provides a secure boot, which means that the only things that can run at startup are trusted, approved macOS software.

-The T2 chip includes an audio processor that is meant to contribute to an overall superior sound quality, compared to Macs without it.
+The T2 chip includes an audio processor that is meant to contribute to overall superior sound quality compared to Macs without it.
 In practice, though, musicians have reported problems.